michischirmer/Hypermessage/README.md

 ### Create a free Account for Hypermessage

 Feel free to sign up for a free acount on the main Weppage.
-Just pick a unused username and choose a password of your choice.
+Just pick an unused username and choose any password you want.

 ## Dependencies
 Hypermessage requires an installed Python distribution, recommended the lastest one (Version >3), but also supports versions Python 2.7 and PyPy.